Payment arrangements with bailiffs

 Defaulting on a payment arrangement.

-If a payment is made late, the bailiff company are not required to send a reminder letter.
-Instead, the account will be recorded as having ‘defaulted’ and will be passed to an individual bailiff for the purpose of visiting your property to take control of your goods.
-The bailiff is legally permitted to charge an enforcement fee of £235 when making this visit (the fee will be different for High Court judgments).
+If your payment does not reach the bailiff company in cleared funds by the agreed payment date, your agreement will be recorded as having defaulted and will be passed to an individual bailiff for the purpose of visiting your property to take control of your goods.
+The bailiff is legally permitted to charge an enforcement fee of £235 when making this visit (slightly different for enforcement of High Court judgments).

 Can I make payment direct to the local authority or Magistrates Court?

-If the debt being enforced is a criminal court fine, then please note that if you make payment direct to the court after the case has been referred to a bailiff company, then in all cases, the payment will be transferred by the court to the relevant enforcement company (Marston Holdings, Collectica Ltd, Swift Credit Services or Excel Enforcement).
+If the debt being enforced is a criminal court fine, please note that if you make payment direct to the court after the case has been referred to a bailiff company, then in all cases, the court will transfer your payment to the relevant enforcement company (Marston Holdings, Collectica Ltd, Swift Credit Services or Excel Enforcement).

 Can I make a payment arrangement with the bailiff when he attends my property?

-Yes, but it is sadly the case that getting a payment proposal accepted during a personal visit is much more difficult…and even more so, if the bailiff notices a vehicle on the driveway that could be sold at auction to clear the debt.
+Yes you can but in reality, it is much more difficult…and even more so, if the bailiff notices a vehicle on the driveway that could be sold at auction to clear the debt.
 Therefore, wherever possible, a payment proposal should be made during the ‘compliance stage’ outlined in the Notice of Enforcement.

 Note from Bailiff Advice: